abnakore/eHA-capstone-project/README.md

 - Store key health information such as allergies, medications and conditions
 - View all their uploads and entries on a **unified chronological timeline**
 - Access quick critical info through a **dashboard-style overview**
-- Manage their health data securely with user authentication
+- Manage their health data securely with user authentication (localStorage)

 The goal is to provide a simple digital solution for people who often lose track of scattered medical documents and need a unified place to manage them.